VSenakosau/Terminal/README.md

 ```
 ./inner_dir_1/tf_4.txt
 ```
+We use the `-name` parameter to show that we are searching by names
 ## 20. Clear the file tf_4.txt of its contents without deleting the file itself.
 We can use the `>` redirection operator alone to clear the contents of a file without deleting the file itself.
 Using `>` without any preceding command will truncate the file "tf_4.txt" to zero length, effectively clearing its contents while preserving the file itself.